tcui001/certified/README.md

 The purpose of this repository is to demonstrate the numerical examples of the manuscript [ZCLSM].
 A part of the code used in this repository is outdated.
 The latest FastFInS package and many relevant functionality can be found at https://github.com/fastfins/fastfins.m, which will soon be released.

+The authors acknowledge the support from Marko Laine in setting up the GOMOS model.
+The GOMOS data was provided by Finnish Meteorological Institute, the details of the instrument can be found at https://earth.esa.int/eogateway/instruments/gomos.
+This model is also used in [HLLST04].

 # For the GOMOS example (Section 5.1)

 0. Run `load_dir.m` to load other code needed.